tobias-weiss-ai-xr/opendesk-edu/docs/debugging.md

 information where available.

 > **Warning**<br>
 > You should never enable the debug option in production environments!
-By looking up `debug.enable` in the deployment, you will find the various places changes are applied when enabling debugging.
+By looking up `debug.enabled` in the deployment, you will find the various places changes are applied when enabling debugging.
 So, outside of development and test environments, you should use them thoughtfully and carefully if needed.